Dyson (company): Suit alleging industrial espionage on motor technology

-In 2012 Yong Pang, an engineer specialist in electric motors, was accused of stealing Dyson's digital motor technology which was a part of future product development projects.
+In 2012, Yong Pang, an engineer specialist in electric motors, was accused of stealing Dyson's digital motor technology which was a part of future product development projects.
 The motors, in development over 15 years, incorporated microchip "digital impulse technology" to spin at 104,000 rpm in order to draw high volumes of air through the appliance, and were not licensed to any other companies.
 Yong and his wife, Yali Li, allegedly set up a front company "ACE Electrical Machine Design" to receive payments of £11,650 from Bosch while Pang was working for Dyson.
 Dyson claimed that trade secrets were passed to Bosch's Chinese motor manufacturer.

 Siemens and Bosch energy requirements allegations

-In 2015 Dyson charged that Siemens and Bosch vacuums were using a sensor that sent signals to its motor to increase its power while the machine sucked up dust remnants, making them appear more competent during European Union (EU) efficiency tests.
+In 2015, Dyson charged that Siemens and Bosch vacuums were using a sensor that sent signals to its motor to increase its power while the machine sucked up dust remnants, making them appear more competent during European Union (EU) efficiency tests.
 Because tests are conducted in dust-free labs, Dyson said that this gave an unfair reading, because in a real home environment the machines used much more power.
 Dyson said both brands have "capitalized on loopholes" found within the EU regulations to be granted an AAAA energy consumption rating, when actual domestic use showed they performed similarly to an "E" or "F" rating.
 Dyson issued proceedings against Bosch in Netherlands and France, and against Siemens in Germany and Belgium.

 However, BSH's Hausgeräte, which makes household appliances under the Bosch and Siemens brands explained that many of its machines contain "intelligent sensor technology" to avoid loss of suction, which control the vacuum cleaner motor automatically.
 After weeks of court proceedings, Dyson lost the court battle against Bosch; the courts in the Netherlands decided that Dyson accusations were baseless.

-EU Efficiency Ratings for Vacuum Cleaners
+EU efficiency ratings for vacuum cleaners

 The European Commission requires vacuum cleaners to carry energy efficiency ratings to inform consumers.
 The 2014 regulations required tests to be done with an empty dust bag, presumably to measure the efficiency of the fan and air passages.
 Dyson challenged the regulation on grounds that the efficiency of the machines made by their German competitors declines significantly as the bag surface becomes coated with fine dust, while the bagless Dyson machines maintain their efficiency until the collection box is full, and thus the overall efficiency of a bag vacuum cleaner is less.

 Dyson's legal challenge was rejected in 2015, but upheld by the Luxembourg-based General Court in 2018.
 It then sued for lost sales and extra R&D costs resulting from four years of unfair regulation.
 The suit was dismissed by the High Court of Justice in 2024; Dyson called the ruling "perverse."